PRESS AREA

 (Image shows birch bark canoe at riverside.)

 Download versions are available for Mac and PC.
-At the download page, there are full download instructions for both operation systems plus an FAQ.
+At the download page, linked below, there are full download instructions for both operation systems plus an FAQ.

 Copyright: Editorial use of the above pictures is free of charge.
 Please quote the source “Biskaabiiyaang.com”.